KamilDevCode/Kamil201/README.md

 - 👋 Hi, I’m @Kamil
-- 👀 I’m interested in web development
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning javaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...